unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 Quantum error mitigation refers to a series of modern techniques aimed at reducing (*mitigating*) the errors that occur in quantum computing algorithms.

 Unlike software bugs affecting code in usual computers, the errors which we attempt to reduce with mitigation are due to the hardware.

 Quantum error mitigation techniques try to *reduce* the impact of noise in quantum computations.
 They generally do not completely remove it.

-Alternative nomenclature refers to error mitigation as (approximate) error suppression or approximate quantum error correction.
+Alternative nomenclature refers to error mitigation as (approximate) error suppression or approximate quantum error correction, but it is worth noting that it is :ref:`different from error correction<guide_qem_what_not>`.

 Among the ideas that have been developed so far for quantum error mitigation, a leading candidate is zero-noise extrapolation.